Greek health care workers protest against mandatory vaccines

 “We will not leave defenseless the health care and social care workers who have a personal right to vaccination,” the union said.
 “Patients are not at risk of catching the coronavirus from health care workers.
 Hospitals are filling up again with patients suffering from the coronavirus which they caught in the community.”

+“They are in the opposite direction of the majority of Greek society, which wants to protect public health,” he said.

+Speaking on Skai TV, Kikilias announced the start of a pilot program to have mobile vaccination units administering shots in town squares outside churches.
+The program would start this Sunday on the island of Crete, the minister said, and would expand to the country’s main cities.

-Greece has been seeing a steady increase in confirmed coronavirus cases and deaths, as well as hospitalizations and intubations, over the past several weeks.
+Greece has been seeking to boost its vaccination drive with a series of incentives.
+It has been seeing a steady increase in confirmed coronavirus cases and deaths, as well as hospitalizations and intubations, over the past several weeks.
 ICU beds for COVID-19 patients are more than 69% full, while regular COVID-19 wards are 45% full, health ministry figures show.

-Health Minister Vassilis Kikilias said Tuesday that “significantly more than 90% of patients who are in COVID ICUs are unvaccinated,” without specifying whether some of them had received just one vaccine dose.
+On Tuesday, Kikilias said that “significantly more than 90% of patients who are in COVID ICUs are unvaccinated,” without specifying whether some of them had received one vaccine dose and weren’t yet fully vaccinated.

 More than 11 million vaccine doses have been administered, with 5.6 million people now fully vaccinated in this country of about 11 million people.